 |Trigonometry||Decision Mathematics looks at algorithmic procedures to solve practical problems|

-Within the A Level Further Mathematics course, 50% of the content is compulsory at both AS and A level.
-The remaining 50% can be selected from a range of Pure and Applied options.
-This will complement the A Level Mathematics course, and give pupils the opportunity to study further concepts in Mechanics and Statistics, follow new courses in Decision Mathematics, or extend their understanding of Further Pure Mathematics.
+Within the A Level Further Maths course, 50% of the content is compulsory.
+The remaining 50% can be selected from a range of Applied options.
+This will complement the A Level Maths course and give students the opportunity to study further concepts in Mechanics and Statistics or follow a new course in Decision Maths.
 The course is assessed through four examinations at the end of the Upper Sixth.
-Additionally, the majority of the students that study Further Mathematics will take the A level Mathematics examinations at the end of the Lower Sixth, for the remainder the assessment of this will take place in the Upper Sixth alongside the Further Mathematics examination.
+Additionally, the majority of the students that study Further Maths will take the A level Maths examinations at the end of the Lower Sixth; for the remaining candidates, the assessment of this will take place in the Upper Sixth alongside the Further Maths examination.

 Trips, activities and clubs

-In addition to our teaching there are a range of opportunities to support the development of Mathematics and Further Mathematics knowledge including:
+In addition to our teaching there are a range of opportunities to support the development of mathematical knowledge including:

-- Daily Maths clinic every lunchtime for students to get help with any areas of difficulty
+- Maths clinic at lunchtime, for students to get help with any areas of difficulty

-- Participation in UKMT Senior Mathematics Challenge (all A-level Mathematicians)
+- Participation in UKMT Senior Maths Challenge (all A level Mathematicians)

 - Opportunity to enter the Maths Olympiad for Girls